Who Can Participate?

 In addition to a negative family history, you must also:

 *Symptoms could include blood in your stool, abdominal pain, change in bowel habits, and unexplained anemia or weight loss.
-If you are experiencing these symptoms, talk to your primary care provider about a referral for diagnostic testing.
+If you are experiencing these symptoms, talk to your health care provider about a referral for diagnostic testing.

-Men and women can call our office to book their appointment.
+You can call our office to book their appointment.
 When women call to make an appointment for a mammogram, they may be asked if they are eligible for a take-home colon cancer screening kit or Pap test as well.
 There is no charge for this service and you do not need a health care provider’s referral.

 Call us at (807) 684-7777 or 1-800-461-7031.
 Your health care provider can also refer you to the Screen for Life Coach.